 “What we’ve done is taken away those disparate and disconnected steps and produced one application for managing the forest supply chain in a unified, real-time view,” said Jones.

-The data integration is key, and companies have different paths to connect their supply chain data sources in Remsoft Operations, eliminating manual data entry and preventing data entry errors and duplication.
+Data integration is key, and companies have different paths to connect their supply chain data sources in Remsoft Operations, eliminating manual data entry and preventing data entry errors and duplication.

 Remsoft Operations has robust API capabilities for bringing in the data.
 Remsoft has also partnered with Safe Software FME Certified data integration specialists to leverage Safe’s FME technology for automated data integration, importing tabular and spatial data from disparate, disconnected sources.